 Approximately half of the housing and facilities will be for medical services.
-Of the medical services housing, seventy-three percent will consist of open-space dormitories for "specialized general population" patients who have functional impairments or chronic conditions requiring ready access to health care services (e.g., advanced chronic obstructive lung disease, or wheel chair bound patients with spinal chord injuries).
-Approximately eighteen percent will consist of assisted-living-quality housing for "low acuity" patients who have nursing needs (e.g., wheel chair with wounds that need routine dressing, or stroke patients who need help dressing), and only nine percent will consist of nursing-home-quality housing for "high acuity" patients (e.g., patients with complicated wounds that need nursing attention daily, pre/post transplant, patients undergoing chemotherapy, and patients who are completely bed bound).
+Of the medical services housing, approximately three-quarters will consist of open-space dormitories for "specialized general population" patients who have functional impairments or chronic conditions requiring ready access to health care services (e.g., advanced chronic obstructive lung disease, or wheel chair bound patients with spinal chord injuries).
+Approximately eighteen percent will consist of assisted-living-quality housing for "low acuity" patients who have nursing needs (e.g., wheel chair with wounds that need routine dressing, or stroke patients who need help dressing), and less than ten percent will consist of nursing-home-quality housing for "high acuity" patients (e.g., patients with complicated wounds that need nursing attention daily, pre/post transplant, patients undergoing chemotherapy, and patients who are completely bed bound).

 The other half of the housing and facilities will be for mental health services.
-Sixty-eight percent of this housing will consist of open-space dormitories for an "enhanced outpatient program," eighteen percent will be for high-custody enhanced outpatients, and the remaining fourteen percent will be for a mix of mental health crisis beds, acute beds, an intermediate care facility and a high-custody intermediate care facility.
+Approximately seventy percent of this housing will consist of open-space dormitories for an "enhanced outpatient program," eighteen percent will be for high-custody enhanced outpatients, and less than fifteen fourteen percent will be for a mix of mental health crisis beds, acute beds, an intermediate care facility and a high-custody intermediate care facility.

 The Receiver intends to supervise construction on up to seven sites, each site supporting medical and mental health services for up to 1,500 inmates.
+One of the facilities will be specially designed to serve the unique health needs of CDCR's female population.
 Construction will occur on land already owned by the State and under the control of CDCR.
 Because existing facilities are operating well beyond their design capacity for all systems, the new facilities will be designed to be self-sufficient, full-service institutions for both infrastructure and support service facilities such as food service, laundry and central plant.